Uniqueness of surface diagrams of smooth 4-manifolds: Abstract

 \section{Abstract}

-In \cite{W} there appeared a new way to specify any smooth closed 4-manifold by an orientable surface decorated with simple closed curves.
+Previously the author presented a new way to specify any smooth, closed oriented 4-manifold by an orientable surface decorated with simple closed curves.
 These curves are cyclically indexed, and each curve has a unique transverse intersection with the next.
-These are called surface diagrams, and each comes from a certain type of map from the 4-manifold to the two-sphere.
-The aim of this paper is to give a uniqueness theorem stating that these objects (coming from maps within a fixed homotopy class) are unique up to four moves: stabilization, handleslide, multislide, and shift.
+These are called surface diagrams, and each comes from a certain type of map from the 4-manifold to the 2-sphere.
+Given such a map, the corresponding surface diagram is defined up to diffeomorphism and isotopy of individual curves.
+The aim of this paper is to give a uniqueness theorem stating that, for maps within any fixed homotopy class, surface diagrams are unique up to four moves: stabilization, handleslide, multislide, and shift.